egn-egn/egn-egn.github.io/blog/2022/creating-a-custom-wazuh-integration/index.md

 ### The Ambient

 I'm assuming that you already have Wazuh installed and working.
 I'm working with a "All in one" installation in my kali VM, you can follow with any Linux distribution you like.
-If you are working with Wazuh distributed in clusters, you will have to replicate the entire configuration on all the node managers that you want the integration to work.
+If you are working with Wazuh distributed in clusters, you will have to replicate this entire configuration on all the node managers that you want the integration to work.

 ### Creating a Webhook

-The first thing to do is create a discord webhhok on **your** server chat
+The first thing you need to do is create a discord webhook on **your** server chat
 ```markdown
 - Open your server settings
 - On "Integrations", click on "webhooks" to generate one